 Who are we?

 The 78th Highlanders (Halifax Citadel) Pipe Band is a non-profit, charitable organization whose members perform and instruct the musical arts of the Highland bagpipe, snare drum and other related instruments.
-The band has been in existence, under different names, since the 1930s and currently has approximately 60 pipers and drummers playing at the Grade 5, Grade 3 and Grade 1 level.
+The band has been in existence, under different names, since the 1930s and currently has approximately 60 pipers and drummers playing at the Grade 3 and Grade 1 level.